MP Estate Planning UK

 Importance of a Will

-2. Appointing executors to manage your estate effectively
+2. Appoint executors you trust to manage the estate administration

 The Importance of Professional Advice

-You should consider seeking inheritance tax advice in the following situations:
+You should consider seeking specialist inheritance tax advice in the following situations:

 For more information on how Inheritance Tax rules apply to estates over £2 million, you can visit our FAQs page.